forbesmyester/esqlate-queue/README.md

 ## What it does

-This allows you to use one simple worker function (`EsqlateQueueWorker`) which takes an item on the queue, and transforms it into the item you want as the finished product and the end of the queue.
+This allows you to use one simple worker function (`EsqlateQueueWorker<Q, R> = (item: Q) => Promise<R>`) which has a parameter of a queue item, and transforms it into the item you want as the finished product and the end of the queue.

 Passing this `EsqlateQueueWorker` to the `getEsqlateQueue()` function will return an object with two methods, these are: